 In the workplace… Use these questions in your supervision relationships and they will transform a shallow reporting conversation into a deeply developmental one.
 And, who doesn’t want to develop stronger more capable employees?

-One unspoken discipline that makes this work.
-Learn to follow up your questions with listening, not advice-giving!
-For more, take a look at my post on, “Dialogs of the Deaf.”
+The unspoken critical discipline: LISTEN!
+Follow up your questions with listening, not advice-giving!
+For more, see my post on, “Dialogs of the Deaf.”